GastonPini/Protein-Structures/README.md

 Organelas: possible locations of the structure.
 Nombre_del_gen: name of the gene that expresses the structure.
 Cross_references:
-Composition: set of elements that make up the structure.
+Composición: set of elements that make up the structure.
 Peso_molecular: weight of the structure.
 Secuencia: order of nucleotides or AA that make up the structure.
 Comentarios: additional information about the structure.